Tracy Morgan: Post-SNL, 30 Rock, and film career

+Current work

 Morgan acted in commercials for NFL 2K, NBA 2K, and NHL 2K, co-starring with Warren Sapp, Ben Wallace and Jeremy Roenick.
-He appeared in Adam Sandler's film The Longest Yard as a transgender inmate.

-Morgan has hosted the VH1 Hip Hop Honors for two consecutive years, and hosted the 2013 Billboard Music Awards.

-Morgan appeared in two episodes of the Animal Planet series Tanked, first having a Jaws-themed shark tank built in the basement of his house, then having a replacement tank built for his giant Pacific octopus.

 In July 2019, he hosted the ESPYs in Los Angeles.

-In February 2022, the New York Friars Club announced that it would bestow the Entertainment Icon Award on Morgan at the club’s spring gala.
-Morgan is only the ninth recipient of the prestigious comedy award, and the first Black recipient.
+In 2022, the New York Friars Club bestowed the Entertainment Icon Award on Morgan at the club's spring gala.
+Morgan is the ninth recipient of the prestigious comedy award, and the first Black recipient.

+In May 2025 it was announced that Morgan would star in the Tina Fey-produced television series The Fall and Rise of Reggie Dinkins alongside Daniel Radcliffe and Erika Alexander.
+In October 2025, a live, situational comedy starring Morgan was released on Paramount+.
+The show, Crutch follows Morgan as a recent widower who is both a devilish, yet loving father to two adult children who move back home to Harlem.